aimhubio/aim/docs/source/apps/experiment_tracker.rst

 About
 =====
+The Aim Experiment Tracker app helps to track and manage ML experiments.

+For most ML frameworks, we have extended the experiment tracker app and created an app per integration.

+Each app provides the views for the experiments specifically tracked by that framework.

-The Aim Experiment Tracker app is a complete ML experiment tracking and management tool for wide variety of type of data - from metrics to text to audio.
+Together, these apps provide acomplete ML experiment tracking and management experience for wide variety of type of data - from metrics to text to audio.

-The Experiment Tracker app also provides the base experiment tracking and management abstraction - the users can extend them to their preferences.
+The Experiment Tracker app also provides the base experiment tracking and management abstractions - the users can extend them to their preferences.

 All relevant ML framework integrations are provided out of the box.